 Should Your Horse be Shod or Barefoot?

-While some horses are comfortable without shoes, not every horse can be comfortable without shoes in all terrains or conditions.
+While some horses are comfortable without shoes, not every horse can go barefoot.
+Here's how to decide what might be best for your horse.

 Some horses need traction over variable ground conditions that affect the safety of both horse and rider.
 In some situations, horseshoes provide traction; in others, horseshoes cause slip.
 The “cup” that is formed by lifting the hoof off the ground slightly with a shoe protects a bit against sole impact.